 Of course, there are pros and cons to both custodial and non-custodial exchanges.
 The biggest downside of using non-custodial exchanges is that they are not as user friendly as their centralized custodial counterparts.
 Anyone who uses a banking app can likely navigate a crypto exchange with ease.

 The learning curve associated with self-custodial ownership can be a steep one and is often stated as one of the major barriers to entry for users looking to get into crypto.
-It is really easy to create an account on an exchange like FTX, buy or swap your crypto, and keep it there, as opposed to having to understand how self-custody wallets work, how to use them with non-custodial exchanges, needing to understand how crypto transactions work, use block explorers etc.
+It is really easy to create an account on an exchange like Binance, buy or swap your crypto, and keep it there, as opposed to having to understand how self-custody wallets work, how to use them with non-custodial exchanges, needing to understand how crypto transactions work, use block explorers etc.

 The other downside to venturing outside of major centralized exchanges is a lack of liquidity and exchange pair support.
 Major exchanges have deep pockets and can handle massive amounts of trading volume, allowing users to sell and swap assets from different networks nearly instantaneously without the user needing to understand any of the nuances around the complexities of swapping assets cross-chain.